florenceyay/pickle-movie/README.md

-Here’s a draft for the README file for your **Distributed Movie Connect** project:

----

-# Distributed Movie Connect
+# Pickle-Movie

-Distributed Movie Connect is a cutting-edge, distributed web application designed for discovering, rating, and collaboratively selecting movies.
+Pickle-Movie is a distributed web application designed for discovering, rating, and collaboratively selecting movies.
 The platform combines AI-driven movie recommendations with a user-friendly interface, enabling real-time collaboration and personalized decision-making for movie enthusiasts.

 ---